exploratory-io/book/tutorials/flight2.md

 ![](images/flight-filter-aggregate3.png)

+## Filtering with aggregate values inside each group

 Now, what if you want to see the flights whose arrival delay times are greater than the average of each airline carrier, instead of the overall average ?
 In this case, all you need to do is to add ‘group_by’ clause before the filter step.

 So, select the 'Source step in the right hand side of Transformation Step pane, and click a plus '+' button.
 This will insert a step between the 'Source' step and the 'Filter' step.
 And now, type the following command to do the grouping.